pytorch/nestedtensor/README.md

 ## Usage
 Import nested tensors and torch via ```from nestedtensor import torch```
 ### Creation
-You can create a nester tensor by initializing its values direcrtly or by creating tensors first and then add them to nested tensor.
+You can create a nester tensor by initializing its values directly or by creating tensors first and then add them to nested tensor.

 ```
 nt = torch.nested_tensor(